 Which EVs will be Lucid Gravity rivals?

-The Lucid Gravity will compete with the likes of GMC Hummer EV and Tesla Model X.
+The Lucid Gravity will compete with the likes of the GMC Hummer EV, Cadillac Escalade EV & Mercedes EQS SUV.

 Image Source: EUIPO